 This report helps analyze the effectiveness of sales compensation plans How do you measure the success of your compensation plans?
 A good compensation plan can really motivate sales teams to perform better.
 But as Sales Managers, we seldom ignore this aspect of the deal and rather focus more on other metrics which may or may not play a role as vital as an effective sales compensation plan.
 But when done right, sales compensation metrics can help Sales Managers understand the gap between the employee's expectations v/s the organizations'.
 Getting a clear picture of how much reps earn in comparison to their respective quotas can help Sales Managers understand the effectiveness of sales incentives.
 So for instance, if the performance of a sales rep usually drops off for a new product launch, it may be a strong indication that your compensation weighting is unbalanced and not driving the right behaviours.

 This report provides transparency between the reps’ tenure and performance over a period of time.
 A sales rep with more than 5 years of experience at the organization ought to perform better than freshers?
 Well, that could turn out to be a myth if Sales Managers carefully studies analytics available at their disposal.
 If a Sales Manager finds anyone who doesn't perform according to their individual tenure standards, then it serves as a great indicator that the sales rep needs additional training to amplify their sales game.

 For any sales organization, the difference between success and failure lies in the understanding of what works and what does not in a specified period of time.
-Once we have accurate data and insights on various elements of the business - ranging from customer acquisition to employee turnover and everything that lies in between, we can find ourselves in a better position to create sales performance strategies that not only benefit the sales department but an organization as a whole, and that’s exactly what analytics is all about!
+Once we have accurate data and insights on various elements of the business - ranging from customer acquisition to employee turnover and everything that lies in between, we can find ourselves in a better position to create sales performance strategies through sales performance management that not only benefit the sales department but an organization as a whole, and that’s exactly what analytics is all about!